lisp-docs/cl-language-reference/docs/chap-5/f-d-dictionary/fdefinition_accessor.md

 4 (3 bits, #x4, #o4, #b100)
 ```

+This can be useful when wanting to bind a function returned from another function to a global name.

 Note however that when passing in the function name argument, it must be quoted so that it is available in the function as a symbol and not evaluated.

 If it's not quoted a condition will be raised: